 Amanda Peters

 Amanda Peters is a writer of Mi’kmaw and settler ancestry.
 She is the winner of the 2021 Indigenous Voices Award (IVA) for unpublished prose and a participant in the 2021 Writers Trust Rising Stars program.
-Her debut novel The Berry Pickers has been shortlisted for the 2023 Writers Trust of Canada Atwood Gibson Award, the 2023 Barnes and Noble Discovery Prize, the 2023 Carnegie Medal of Honour for Fiction and the 2024 Forest of Reading Evergreen Award from the Ontario Library Association.
+Her debut novel The Berry Pickers won the 2023 Barnes and Noble Discovery Prize, the 2023 Carnegie Medal of Honour for Fiction, the Dartmouth Book Award, the People Choice Award in Romania and the Crime Writers of Canada First Crime Novel award.
+It was also shortlisted for the 2023 Writers Trust of Canada Atwood Gibson Award, and the 2024 Forest of Reading Evergreen Award from the Ontario Library Association.
+The novel has since gone on to be published in 23 different languages.
 Her work has appeared in the Antigonish Review, Grain Magazine, The Alaska Quarterly Review, the Dalhousie Review, and fillingStation Magazine.
-Her short story collection Waiting for the Long Night Moon will be published in the summer of 2024.
+Her short story collection Waiting for the Long Night Moon was published in the summer of 2024 and has been longlisted for hte 2026 Forest of Reading Evergreen Award.
+Her new novel The Birthing Tree will be published in September 2026.
 Amanda has a certificate in creative writing from the University of Toronto and she is a graduate of the Master of Fine Arts in Creative Writing program at the Institute of American Indian Arts in Santa Fe New Mexico.
 Amanda teaches in the Department of English and Theatre at Acadia University.
-She lives and writes in the Annapolis Valley Nova Scotia with her fur babies Holly and Pook
+She lives and writes in the Annapolis Valley Nova Scotia with her fur babies Holly and Pook.

 PUBLICATIONS